This business is now closed

 You know the old saying ‘You had me at hello’?
 This was true the first time I opened the doors and walked into Vigne (Pronounced ‘Veen’) wine bar in the Pearl District.
 I’d had a long week and noticing the door as I walked passed I took a chance and walked inside.
 A few hours later I was drinking 1834 Madeira and formulating bad poetry.

 Three partners started the bar in 2002.
 One has since been forced out leaving Bryan and Jeremy running the show.
 They have an extensive inventory running strongly into the European market.
 Though there are wines from other areas available, it is obvious where their knowledge and passion run.
 These guys live for Bordeaux, Rieslings, Champagnes, Ports, and Madeira.
 I would be willing to place a bet that they know more about them than anyone in the area.
-They occasionally have stunning 17th century Madeira, and Ports from as far back as the 1950’s.
+They occasionally have stunning 17th-century Madeira, and Ports from as far back as the 1950s.

 A large selection of wines is available by the glass though they can be a bit overpriced.
 Pours are available in a 2oz. or a 4oz. glass.
-There is also a huge selection of bottles available to drink in the comfortable environment.
-Over time they have added a fair amount of bar food: salads, potatoes, some desserts.
+There is also a huge selection of bottles available to drink in a comfortable environment.
+Over time they have added a fair amount of bar food: salads, potatoes, and some desserts.
 All are excellent.

 The flights are often educational though frequently contain some lesser wines.
 Special tastings frequently sell out; get on their mailing list so you know about them in advance.
 They also have an off-sale license.